-Eye level is the most commonly used height a viewpoint is displayed.
-It is typically how individual’s usually view everyday events.
+Eye-level is the most commonly used height a viewpoint is displayed.
+It is typically how an individual usually views everyday events.
 This height gives the audience that everything is ordinary and normal.
 The viewers feel a close connection to the characters and action.
 The horizon is in the middle of the panel.

 Bird’s Eye View

 This viewpoint gives the audience an angle from up above as if in the sky looking down on things.
 This shot is useful to show readers the terrain and, environment.
 It helps show where characters are in relationship to other objects.
 This view causes the audience to feel removed from the story characters.
 The horizon level, if any, is usually higher on the panel.